Amritsar: Etymology

 The term Amritsar was previously sometimes known as Rāmdāspur after Guru Ram Das, the fourth Sikh guru who is credited with founding the city.
-The name Amritsar was often mispronounced as Ambarsar by uneducated people in rural areas; the latter name has since become a colloquial term for the city.
+The name Amritsar was often mispronounced as Ambarsar in rural dialects; the latter name has since become a colloquial term for the city.

 Mythology

 The Bhagwan Valmiki Tirath Sthal situated at Amritsar is believed to be the ashram site of Maharishi Valmiki, the writer of the Ramayana.
 As per the Ramayana, Sita gave birth to Lava and Kusha, sons of Rama at Ramtirath ashram.
 Numerous people visit Ramtirath Temple, Located 12 Km west of Amritsar on Chogawan road, dates back to the period of Ramayana, Rishi Valmiki's hermitage. at the annual fair.
 The nearby cities Lahore and Kasur were believed to be founded by Lava and Kusha, respectively.
 It is believed that during the ashvamedha yajna by Rama, Lava and Kusha caught the ritual horse and tied Hanuman to a tree near to today's Durgiana Temple.